Home values soared during the pandemic, except for these Black families

 “At the end of the day, even though we knew we’d gain equity faster if we lived almost anywhere else, we couldn’t put a price tag on the sense of community,” said Priestly, 42.

 They moved into their new home, which cost $1.68 million, last April.
-But when they got it appraised to turn their construction loan into a 30-year conventional mortgage loan, it was assessed at $1.3 million.
+But when they got it appraised to turn their construction loan into a 30-year conventional mortgage loan, the house was assessed at $1.3 million.
 They had to come to closing with twice as much cash as they had anticipated.

 Priestly shared their experience with neighbors, including the Taylors, and discovered a pattern of undervaluation.
 Last summer, they started a grass-roots network called Fair and Unbiased Appraisal Advocates.
 Their message: Black Homes Matter.